rkcullen/business-card-reader/README.md

 ## business-card-reader

 ### Build Requirements
-To sucsessfully compile this exercise the following is required to run in a command shell:
+To sucsessfully compile and run this exercise the following is required to run in a command shell:
 - JDK (Java Development Kit) 1.8 or higher
 - Maven